MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/connected-apps-and-devices.md

 ---
 author: TylerMSFT
-title: Connected apps and devices (Project "Rome")
+title: Connected apps and devices (Project Rome)
 description: This section describes how to use the Remote Systems platform to discover remote devices, launch an app on a remote device, and communicate with an app service on a remote device. ms.author: twhitney ms.date: 02/08/2017